 The first case of tick-borne encephalitis (TBE) in Lithuania, diagnosed by clinical and epidemiologic criteria only, was reported in 1953.
 A forest worker became ill with the disease in April after a tick bite, had a typical clinical presentation with shoulder girdle muscle paralysis and bulbar syndrome, and died after 12 days from the start of clinical symptoms.
 Autopsy data were compatible with viral encephalitis.
 Serological diagnosis of TBE in Lithuania was started in 1970.
-2

 In Lithuania, Ixodes ricinus is the main vector of tick-borne encephalitis virus (TBEV), which is spread throughout the entire country.
-In addition, Dermacentor reticulatus is also found in Lithuania.^{3,4,5} In 1974, 142 of 13,726 field-collected ticks in two northeastern districts of Lithuania (Rokiškis and Biržai) located near the Latvian border were identified as Ixodes persulcatus.6 The most recent entomological studies have also detected I. persulcatus in the Rokiškis district.7 Sequence analysis of Lithuanian TBEV strains isolated from humans and field-collected ticks has shown that the virus belongs to the European TBEV subtype.^{4,8} The minimum infection rate of I. ricinus ticks in Lithuania varies from 0.1% to 1.84%.^{4,9}
+In addition, Dermacentor reticulatus is also found in Lithuania.
+In 1974, 142 of 13,726 field-collected ticks in two northeastern districts of Lithuania (Rokiškis and Biržai) located near the Latvian border were identified as Ixodes persulcatus.
+The most recent entomological studies have also detected I. persulcatus in the Rokiškis district.
+Sequence analysis of Lithuanian TBEV strains isolated from humans and field-collected ticks has shown that the virus belongs to the European TBEV subtype.
+The minimum infection rate of I. ricinus ticks in Lithuania varies from 0.1% to 1.84%.

-TBEV is found from ticks collected in all administrative districts of Lithuania and in 3 urban parks in the country.3 The density of I. ricinus ticks during the spring peak of activity increased three-fold from 1995 (19 ticks per 1 km) to 2008 (57 ticks per 1 km),3 and this increase has been correlated to increased numbers of TBE cases in humans.
+TBEV is found from ticks collected in all administrative districts of Lithuania and in 3 urban parks in the country.
+The density of l. ricinus ticks during the spring peak of activity increased three-fold from 1995 (19 ticks per 1 km) to 2008 (57 ticks per 1 km), and this increase has been correlated to increased numbers of TBE cases in humans.

 TBEV seroprevalence in non-vaccinated healthy permanent residents in Lithuania is 3%.
 TBEV antibodies have been more frequently found in people who regularly visit the countryside or who consume unpasteurized goat milk, and the risk for seropositivity increases with age.
-10 Also, a general correlation has been noted between seropositivity among domestic animals, TBEV prevalence in ticks, and cases of TBE in humans in some regions of Lithuania.
-11 and Radviliškis districts was 52.1, 45.6, and 33.3, respectively (3-5 times higher than the average incidence in the country).
+Also, a general correlation has been noted between seropositivity among domestic animals, TBEV prevalence in ticks, and cases of TBE in humans in some regions of Lithuania.

+From 1998 to 2012, the highest annual incidence of TBE was recorded in the northern and central parts of the country, mainly in the municipalities of Kaunas, Panevėžys, and Šiauliai.
+Between 1998 and 2011, when the average incidence of TBE in Lithuania was 11.5 cases per 100,000 people, the average incidence rate in Panevėžys, Šiauliai and Radviliškis districts was 52.1, 45.6, and 33.3, respectively (3-5 times higher than the average incidence in the country).
 In 2012, 4.1% of the Lithuanian population lived in these three districts (123,255 of 3,003,641 permanent inhabitants of Lithuania); however, the total number of TBE cases in these districts comprised 17% (1,230 of 7,409) of all TBE cases registered in Lithuania between 1993 and 2011.
-12 Since 2013, a new trend in the epidemiology of TBE in Lithuania could be observed.
+Since 2013, a new trend in the epidemiology of TBE in Lithuania could be observed.
 While the incidence in the three aforementioned districts remains high, an increase in Vilnius, Alytus and Utena counties is gradually but steadily recorded up to 2018.
-During the last 3 years, the highest TBE incidence rate in Lithuania was observed in Utena county, in the northeastern part of Lithuania and on the border to Latvia (2016 - 42,8/100 000, $2017 - 40,3/100\ 000,\ 2018 - 27,3/100\ 000).^{13}$
+During the last 3 years, the highest TBE incidence rate in Lithuania was observed in Utena county, in the northeastern part of Lithuania and on the border to Latvia (2016 - 42.8/100 000, 2017 - 40.3/100 000, 2018 - 27.3/100 000).